fpdcc/cook_community_gardens/README.md

 Cook Community Gardens
 ======================

-This data was created in an effort to understand where certain resources were located outside of the Forest Preserves of Cook County.
+This data was created in an effort to understand where certain resources were located outside of the Forest Preserves of Cook County Illinois.

-Please feel free to fork and add your own points of known Community Gardens of Nature Educational Centers, then send us a pull request.
+Please feel free to fork and add your own points of known Community Gardens or Nature Educational Centers, then send us a pull request.
 After it has been reviewed we will add it to the main branch.